โ€‹ โ€‹

 postpartum woman performing an elevated bent knee march in a diastasis recti workout

-How To Do Elevated Bent Knee March
+How to Do an Elevated Bent Knee March

 2. Inhale as you lower your right heel to tap the mat, keeping bends in both knees.